christinegp/docs/howto/manage_rewards.md

 * When an reward is created, its status is set to *draft* mode by default
 * To publish an reward, first click on the desired reward posting to navigate to the reward settings page
 * Click on the edit button on the top right hand panel of the screen
 * Change the status to *Published* and set the effectivity as desired
-* Add *Assignees* to appoint a Marketer to be in charge of the offer

 ## <a name="find"></a>Finding a Reward